Astronomical naming conventions: Catalogues

 With the advent of the increased light-gathering abilities of the telescope, many more stars became visible, far too many to all be given names.
 Instead, they have designations assigned to them by a variety of different star catalogues.
 Older catalogues either assigned an arbitrary number to each object, or used a simple systematic naming scheme based on the constellation the star lies in, like the older Ptolemy's Almagest in Greek from 150 and Al-Sufi's Book of Fixed Stars in Arabic from 964.
-The variety of sky catalogues now in use means that most bright stars currently have multiple designations.
+The variety of sky catalogues in use means that most bright stars have multiple designations.

-In 1540 the Italian astronomer Piccolomini released the book De le Stelle Fisse (On the Fixed Stars) which include star maps of 47 constellations where he numbered the stars in magnitude order using latin letters.
+In 1540, the Italian astronomer Piccolomini released the book De le Stelle Fisse (On the Fixed Stars) which include star maps of 47 constellations where he numbered the stars in magnitude order using Latin letters.